The Truman Show: Soundtrack

+The Truman Show: Music from the Motion Picture was composed by Burkhard Dallwitz.
+Dallwitz was hired after Peter Weir received a tape of his work while in Australia for the post-production.
+Some parts of the soundtrack were composed by Philip Glass.
+Philip Glass also appears in the film playing his composition "Truman Sleeps".

+Also featured are Frédéric Chopin's second movement (Romanze-Larghetto) from his First Piano Concerto, performed by the New Symphony Orchestra of London under the direction of Stanisław Skrowaczewski with pianist Artur Rubinstein; Wojciech Kilar's Father Kolbe's Preaching performed by the Warsaw National Philharmonic Orchestra; as well as the song "20th Century Boy" performed by rockabilly band The Big Six.

+Although not included on the soundtrack CD, Wolfgang Amadeus Mozart's Rondo alla turca from his Piano Sonata No. 11 in A Major, performed by Wilhelm Kempff, and his Horn Concerto No. 1, performed by the Philharmonia Baroque Orchestra; plus "Love Is Just Around the Corner" by Jackie Davis were also featured in the film.

 Themes

 Media

+Ronald Bishop's paper in the Journal of Communication Inquiry suggested The Truman Show showcased the power of the media.
+Truman's life inspires audiences around the world, meaning their lives are controlled by his.
+Bishop commented, "In the end, the power of the media is affirmed rather than challenged.
+In the spirit of Antonio Gramsci's concept of hegemony, these films and television programs co-opt our enchantment (and disenchantment) with the media and sell it back to us."

-In 2008, Popular Mechanics named The Truman Show as one of the 10 most prophetic science fiction films.
-Journalist Erik Sofge argued that the story reflects the falseness of reality television.
+Journalist Erik Sofge surmised that the film's story reflects the falseness of reality television.
 "Truman simply lives, and the show's popularity is its straightforward voyeurism.
 And, like Big Brother, Survivor, and every other reality show on the air, none of his environment is actually real."
-He deemed it an eerie coincidence that Big Brother made its debut a year after the film's release, and he also compared the film to the 2003 program The Joe Schmo Show: "Unlike Truman, Matt Gould could see the cameras, but all of the other contestants were paid actors, playing the part of various reality-show stereotypes.
-While Matt eventually got all of the prizes in the rigged contest, the show's central running joke was in the same existential ballpark as The Truman Show."
 Weir declared, "There has always been this question: Is the audience getting dumber?
 Or are we filmmakers patronizing them?
 Is this what they want?
 Or is this what we're giving them?
 But the public went to my film in large numbers.
 And that has to be encouraging."

-Ronald Bishop's paper in the Journal of Communication Enquiry suggests The Truman Show showcased the power of the media.
-Truman's life inspires audiences around the world, meaning their lives are controlled by his.
-Bishop commented, "In the end, the power of the media is affirmed rather than challenged.
-In the spirit of Antonio Gramsci's concept of hegemony, these films and television programs co-opt our enchantment (and disenchantment) with the media and sell it back to us."

-In her essay "Reading The Truman Show inside out" Simone Knox argues that the film itself tries to blur the objective perspective and the show-within-the-film.
+In her essay "Reading The Truman Show inside out", Simone Knox argues that the film itself tries to blur the objective perspective and the show-within-the-film.
 Knox also draws a floor plan of the camera angles of the first scene.